 You can also include some fun national holidays as well as major holidays in your marketing calendar.
 There are many days when you can catch the attention of your audience in a fun way.

 Now that you know what to include in your marketing calendar.

 How do you get started with all the information you collected in this chapter?

 Well, that’s what chapter 4 is all about.

-Don’t worry too much, you can add more information later unless you choose PDF format.
+Don’t worry too much!
+You can add more information later as needed unless you choose PDF format.
 A PDF calendar is nice to use when you’re brainstorming though.

 There are 7 key roles for a marketing calendar.

 - Team lead – The lead participates in from planning to improving and gives final approvals on each phase.

 - Editorial manager – This is the person who oversees marketing calendars and contacts people when your plan isn’t carried out as planned.